Austin Spinal Cord Injury Lawyer

 Who Bears Responsibility for a Spinal Cord Injury?

 The circumstances of a spinal cord injury largely determine who is at fault.
-At the Law Offices of George Salinas, we have most commonly represented clients who suffered spinal cord injuries because of the wrongful acts or negligence of a third party.
+At George Salinas Injury Lawyers, we have most commonly represented clients who suffered spinal cord injuries because of the wrongful acts or negligence of a third party.

 In the case of construction accidents, for example, we may represent a worker whose employer did not follow appropriate safety standards, resulting in an accident.
 Similarly, we may represent a client who suffered a spinal cord injury in a two-car collision where the driver of the other car ran a red light and caused the accident.
 We also routinely represent clients in seeking compensation from insurance companies who deny or fail to pay the benefits our clients deserve.
 For example, if a client suffers a spinal cord injury from falling off of a neighbor’s backyard trampoline, and the neighbor did not take due care to prevent it from happening, the neighbor’s homeowner’s insurance policy may resist covering the incident.